LuzPaty02/semanaTec_progra/README.md

 ### Memory
 puzzle game of number pairs.
 Click a tile to reveal a number.
 Match two numbers and the tiles will disappear to reveal an image.
+- added tap counter
+- detect discovered taps
+- center digit in square
+- add letters to the data

 ## Running each game